 Interestingly this depiction incorporates the names of the three rivers which define the true county, west, south and east, in their respective positions, even though Middlesex Council’s remit did not include all the territory encompassed within these borders.

-Also of note are several further instances of the seaxes appearing with a crown; the frontispiece of this 1861 account of Middlesex in the Domesday Book
+Although the amended arms are historically attested as being devised in 1910 it is worthy of note that there are several instances of the traditional seaxes adorned with a crown as an additional item of regalia but not within the shield; the frontispiece of this 1861 account of Middlesex in the Domesday Book

 this elaborate stonework in Sunbury